-Where a complaint that will be investigated is about a current Minister, the Permanent Secretary or delegate will inform the First Minister that a complaint has been received and provide a summary of the issues considered in the decision taken to investigate further.
-Where a complaint that will be investigated is about the current First Minister, the Permanent Secretary or a delegate will inform the Deputy First Minister.
+Where a complaint that will be investigated is about a current Minister, the Permanent Secretary or delegate will inform the First Minister of the name of the subject of the complaint and that a complaint has been received, providing a summary of the issues considered in the decision taken to investigate further.

+Where a complaint that will be investigated is about a former Minister, the Permanent Secretary or delegate will inform the First Minister that a complaint has been received, but the name of the subject of the complaint will not be disclosed.